 Where can I get the best cream tea?

 Cream teas are the lifeblood of the Cotswolds but make no mistake; these are not just about scones, clotted cream and a cup of tea.
 The 'cream teas' you will encounter come in all shapes and sizes, from delicate blends of tea, carefully crafted for you, to towering cake stands filled with a variety of creative sweet treats.
-Some of the best you will encounter on our trips would be The Marshmallow Tearooms in Moreton-on-Marsh, Badger's Hall in Chipping Campden, Tisanes in Broadway and the Lords of the Manor hotel just outside Bourton-on-the-Water.
+All towns and villages will have a local tea room but arguably the most special would be at the Lords of the Manor hotel in upper slaughter (not too far from Bourton-on-the-Water).
+You can visit it directly on our Cotswolds in Comfort tour.

 What is the prettiest village in the Cotswolds?